 Former President and First Lady Received COVID-19 Vaccines in January

-In March, a Trump advisor confirmed that former President Donald Trump and First Lady Melania Trump received COVID-19 vaccines in January prior to their departure from the White House.
+A Trump advisor confirms that former President Donald Trump and First Lady Melania Trump received COVID-19 vaccines in January prior to their departure from the White House.
 The revelation came shortly after the former president recommended in a speech for his followers to get vaccinated.

 Merck Will Aid J&J in Vaccine Production